Los Angeles Ghosts - The Spirit of Hollywood's First Sex Symbol Rudolph Valentino

 A black and white photo of a young man in a white shirt.

-With 13 of his 37 films considered ‘lost,’ we will never have a complete library of Valentino’s work, though his iconic role of the titular character of The Sheik in 1921 has transcended movie history and been the face of everything from Sheik condoms to the current mascot of Hollywood High School.
+With 13 of his 37 films considered ‘lost,’ we will never have a complete library of actor Rudolph Valentino’s work, though his iconic role of the titular character of The Sheik in 1921 has transcended movie history and been the face of everything from Sheik condoms to the current mascot of Hollywood High School.

 A man and a woman are standing next to each other in a black and white photo.

-Valentino made an enormous mark on this world and this larger than life figure appears to still have more life left to experience.
+Valentino made an enormous mark on this world, and this larger-than-life figure appears to still have more life left to experience.
 So, we will now take you through some of the many places Valentino still enjoys.

 A black and white photo of a large building